The Situational Self

 Life All Change

 At the end of August I marked a significant life change.
 For a long time, I’ve been exploring the topics discussed in this blog part time, alongside working full time as a software engineer.
+Beginning last week, I’m now free to focus full time on exploring the connection between Buddhist inquiry and awakening practices and neuroscientific theories such as predictive processing.

 read more